stmorse/stmorse.github.io/_posts/2020-05-01-spotify-api.md

 <img align="center" width="70%" src="{{ site.github.url }}/images/spotify-tsne.png" alt="Zeppelin 2-D embedding">
 </div>

 This is, admittedly, not as compelling as I'd hoped, but some patterns emerge: the bottom right is an eclectic mix of basically all their pre-Presence hits, from Stairway to Bron-y-Aur Stomp to Moby Dick.
-That little cluster of 5 songs on the middle left are some really epic ballads: In My Time of Dying, Achilles Last Stand, Carouselambra.
+That little cluster of 5 songs on the middle left are all the hyper-epic ballads: In My Time of Dying, Achilles Last Stand, Carouselambra.

 So in some sense, these songs share some fundamental high-dimensional similarity!
 Maybe!
 Or maybe we're just reading the tea-leaves!
 Anyway, it's all very fun.